The best beginner breed is usually the one that keeps life simple

 - Rhode Island Red types: productive and tough, though some lines can be more assertive than others.

-- Easter Eggers: a good way to add blue or green eggs without building the whole flock around novelty.
+- Easter Eggers: a good way to add blue or green eggs with a proven track record.

 Those are not guarantees.
 Good stock still matters, and so does the individual bird.
 But if someone wanted a sensible short list instead of a fantasy flock, that group would be a respectable place to start.